crybx/learning-bookmarks/compsci.md

 * See [Books](books.md) for free programming and computer science books.
 * [Articial Intelligence](compsci/ai.md)
 * [Software Development and Coding](compsci/software-dev.md)
+* [Gamified Coding](compsci/gamified-coding.md) - Learn to code by playing games or completing challenges.
+Or play games that involve coding even if you know how to code because you like that kind of thing.

 ## Useful links